jmduke/arcana.computer/writing/_miscellany/2020-in-review.md

 > inspired by my recent acquisition of nick and nora glasses: this was just….delightful? a noir with the sensibility of a light-hearted soderbergh movie and i will be appropriately binging all of the non-dashiell hammett sequels

 The sequels were, unfortunately, underwhelming, and I don't quite recommend them, but you should absolutely watch _The Thin Man_.

+(Honorable mentions go to __Bringing Up Baby__, a perfect screwball comedy, and __Roma__, which by virtue of being the first movie I watched all year had the unfortunate side-effect of raising the bar very high on everything to come.)

 ### Television